astro-group-bristol/guidelines/guides/sas-setup.md

 ```

 Note that I had to edit the `setsas.sh` file to change the line near the end to `ulimit -s 65520`.
 The larger value for the stack size that is in the file by default didn't work because it was above the hard limit.
 I don't really understand this but the workaround seems to work (anyone know more about this than me!?)

+## Docker

+You can also run SAS using Docker, although at present (as of 2023-01-20) this is x86 only (but it does run OK on Mac with Apple Silicon).
+See the [Docker for SAS](https://www.cosmos.esa.int/web/xmm-newton/sas-installation-docker4sas) page for instructions.

 ## Calibration files